5 Anaerobic Exercises to Try

 1. Weight Lifting

 When weight lifting, the body exerts its energy to lift fixed objects.
 Lifting weights is in a repetitive manner, also known as "reps," and the body rests between each repetition.
-Especially if new to weight lifting, learn the motion with bodyweight and add weight with progression.

 Health experts recommend at least two to three weight lifting sessions each week.